 Please send a resume with references, a cover letter addressing the qualifications for the internship, and three writing samples to email@example.com.

 About the ΦBK Writing Internship Program

-This is an unpaid, non-residential position.
-Interns write and conduct research from their home campuses.
+Interns write and conduct research remotely.
+Travel to the national office in Washington, DC, is not required.
 In addition to being good writers, interns need to be able to work independently and meet deadlines with a minimum of oversight and supervision.